Migrating from CoreOS Container Linux (CL) to Fedora CoreOS (FCOS)

 To deploy an Ignition config as part of a PXE image (a "custom OEM" in CL terminology), follow the same process as in CL, but place the

 config.ignfile in the root of the archive.

 In CL, metrics/telemetry data was collected by the update mechanism.
-In FCOS, the data is collected (without unique identifiers) by
+In FCOS, nodes are counted (without unique identifiers) via the Count Me mechanism.

 Cloud CLI clients are not included in FCOS.
 There is an initiative to create a "tools" container to run on FCOS.

 When opening an existing file in a sticky directory, the behavior differs from CL.
 See the relevant systemd commit.

 CL left Simultaneous Multi-Threading (SMT) enabled but advised users to turn it off if their systems were vulnerable to certain issues such as L1TF or MDS.
 By default, FCOS automatically disables SMT for vulnerable systems.